 But if you have never done it before, rust removal might seem like a bit of a puzzle.
 How are you supposed to get this hard stuff off the knife without hurting the steel that is host to it?

-I will show you how to do that and more, with three surefire, tried and tested methods for removing rust from your favorite pocket knife.
+I will show you how to do that and more, with eight surefire, tried and tested methods for cleaning up your pocket knife.

 Table of Contents